The importance of internal communications.

 Collaboration is also key.
 I think too many launches fail because someone else gets blamed – it’s that department there or that team over there.
 And I think you have to go with the energy sometimes that gets the team working to make successful launches happen.
 I saw a really interesting stat recently, that 51% of staff are disengaged by their products and services that their organisation is launching.
 The winners are the ones that can get a significant cut through there and take their time.
 Where I have seen products and services launched well, is when it has been a little bit more of a slow burn.
 They’re getting people using it, talking about it, feeling like they’re shaping and feeding back and then making sure there are mechanisms after the launch to talk about it as well.
 I think I’ve mentioned this already before but give teams the tools to share through their social channels because they’re the best.
 If they’re advocating it, then you’ve got an army there who are representing what you’re talking about.

-James Roles: Have you personally taken responsibility for this or was it Marketing?
+Have you personally taken responsibility for internal communications or was it Marketing?

 Niall Cluley: I think Marketing should ask HR for more help.
 I think HR can be a bit slow to the table sometimes and sometimes the ones talking about the barriers.
 You know how difficult it will be and not necessarily coming up with solutions.
 HR needs to be more progressive in that area.
 If they understand the products and services that’ve been launched, they can then quickly think about what else needs to be changed.
 I think the best HR teams are getting more progressive there.
 I think it’s a really important ally for CMOs, CTOs and Digital Officers to work with HR and to take them on.
 You’d be amazed to hear that HR people do like to talk to the organisation and they do want to get stuck in with this stuff.